stegra05/kicktipp-predictor/README.md

 # 3. Liga Match Predictor

-**Version 2.0** - A clean, elegant machine learning predictor for Germany's 3.
+**Version 2.0** - A clean, transparent machine learning predictor for Germany's 3.
 Bundesliga football matches, optimized for maximizing prediction points in fantasy football leagues.

-> **🎯 What's New in v2.0:** Revolutionary Predictor-Selector architecture eliminates the complexity of ensemble models while improving draw prediction accuracy.
-70% code reduction, crystal-clear logic, zero hacks.
+> **What's New in v2.0:** Predictor-Selector architecture with selectable outcome probability source (classifier, Poisson-derived, or hybrid) and clearer evaluation tooling.

 ## Architecture: The Predictor-Selector Model

-Version 2.0 introduces a revolutionary **two-step prediction system** that eliminates complexity while improving accuracy:
+Version 2.0 introduces a clear **two-step prediction system**:

 1. **Outcome Prediction (The Selector)**: A dedicated XGBoost classifier determines the match result (Home Win, Draw, or Away Win)
 2. **Scoreline Selection (The Predictor)**: XGBoost regressors predict expected goals, then a Poisson grid selects the most probable scoreline matching the predicted outcome

-This clear hierarchy ensures **transparent, robust predictions** without the fragile blending and draw-nudging hacks of earlier versions.
+Outcome probabilities used for evaluation can be sourced from the classifier, derived from the goal Poisson model, or blended via a simple hybrid weight.

 ## Features
 - **Clear Two-Step Architecture**: Outcome first, then scoreline - easy to understand and debug
+- **Selectable Outcome Probabilities**: Use classifier probabilities, Poisson-derived probabilities, or a hybrid blend
 - **Advanced Feature Engineering**: 80+ features including momentum, strength of schedule, rest days, and goal patterns
 - **EWMA Recency Features (new)**: Leakage-safe exponentially weighted moving averages for recent form (goals for/against, goal diff, and points per match) precomputed once and merged into match features
 - **Comprehensive Evaluation**: Brier score, log loss, RPS, accuracy, and Kicktipp points